1nameAli/Music-player-app/README.md

 Responsive layout using Bootstrap, making it accessible across all devices.
 Animated progress bar and song duration tracking.
 Easy to customize and expand with additional features.
-Enjoy seamless music playback with a sleek, user-friendly interface!
+Enjoy seamless music playback with a sleek, user-friendly interface!# Music-player-app